cwfparsonson/soa_driving/docs/Tutorial.rst

 Tutorial
 ========
-This code can help you get started with using this Python package to optimise semiconductor optical amplifiers (SOAs) with particle swarm optimisation (PSO).
+This tutorial can help you get started with using this Python package to optimise semiconductor optical amplifiers (SOAs) with particle swarm optimisation (PSO).

 Pre-requisites (key concepts described in the following such as what rise time,